GSA/openacr/README.md

 ## Context

 Many agencies face challenges in delivering accessible services to people with disabilities.
-Software vendors submit accessibility conformance reports (ACR) for their offerings.
+Software vendors are often asked to submit accessibility conformance reports (ACR) for their offerings.
 These ACRs document conformance of these products and services to Section 508 requirements.
-These claims are generally provided in a PDF format which is difficult to search.
+These claims are generally provided in a MSWord or PDF format which is difficult to search.
 At best these ACR represent a static snapshot of accessibility when written.
 A modern ACR should show evidence of continuous adherence to accessibility requirements.
 It should also be at least validated to see it matches a baseline format.

 Responsible agencies often test these vendor conformance claims.
 The work of validating these claims should be easily shared back with the vendors.
 Finding and sharing up-to-date data should be easy.